Customize full application embed

 })

-CSS customization allows overriding the default styles from the ThoughtSpot application, including the application pages.
+CSS customization allows overriding default styles in ThoughtSpot application pages.

 .bk-data-scope .left-pane .header-lt {